Motorcycle Accidents Attorney in Glendale, California

 So, not wearing a helmet is never a good thing irrespective of the value of the case but, obviously, for one’s own safety which is always my own concern.
 I’m routinely mountain biking in the foothills in my area.
 I’m always riding with a helmet.
 But, wearing a helmet, it’s gonna give rise to a comparative fault or comparative negligence argument by the defense which is, something their allowed to do, it’s codified in the jury instructions.
 And, it will often act to reduce the damages that a jury will award you.

 Los Angeles, CA personal injury attorney Narbeh Shirvanian talks about recovering damages if you not wearing a motorcycle helmet at the time of your accident.
-In California, especially in Los Angeles, the legal team receives numerous calls, particularly from motorcycle riders.
-Most of these riders conscientiously adhere to traffic laws, operating their bikes safely while wearing helmets and protective gear.
-However, there is a subset of individuals who choose not to wear helmets, despite the Vehicle Code mandating helmets for all bicyclists and motorcycle riders.
+He notes that his firm frequently receives calls in California, particularly from Los Angeles, involving motorcycle riders.
+Most riders comply with the law, wearing helmets and protective gear while operating their motorcycles safely.
+However, some riders choose not to wear helmets, despite the vehicle code mandating helmet use for both motorcyclists and bicyclists.